pdichiaro/PDAC_Morpho-Biotype_Study/README.md

-# PDAC_Morpho-Biotype_Study
+# PDAC Morpho-Biotype classification by high-resolution laser microdissection and transcriptome profiling
-A repository of code for data analysis/processing generated for the PDAC Morpho-Biotype Study.
+A repository of code for data analysis/processing generated for the study of PDAC Morpho-Biotype.

 The study was performed at the Transcriptional Control in Cancer Lab at European Institute of Oncology (IEO).
 These data contains transcriptional profiles of multiple tumor areas (200-500 cells) dissected by Laser Micro-dissection (LMD) from primary patients affected by Pancreatic Ductal Adenocarcinoma (PDAC).